Close Menu

 Q: Can I hike the Inca Trail during the wet season?

 A: Yes, it’s possible to hike the Inca Trail during the wet season, but it’s essential to be prepared for the challenging conditions.
 Make sure to pack waterproof gear, sturdy hiking boots, and a waterproof jacket, and consider hiring a reputable tour operator and guide to ensure a safe and enjoyable experience.
-(See Also: Worst Time to Visit Orlando – Avoiding the Crowds)
+(See Also: Best Time To Visit National Elk Refuge?
+Winter Wonders)

 Q: What are the best months to visit the Inca Trail?